How to Build A Campfire

 Propane torch product image

 Blow Torch attachment: If you are using a propane camp stove, this is a great thing to bring with you.
-While being able to light a fire with a single match is a great way to show off your campfire prep skills, a lot of of us don’t have time for that type of showmanship.
-A torch attachment screws right onto your the green propane you are using for your camp stove and makes lighting a campfire an absolute cinch.
+While being able to light a fire with a single match is a great way to show off your campfire prep skills, a lot of us don’t have time for that type of showmanship.
+A torch attachment screws right onto the green propane you are using for your camp stove and makes lighting a campfire an absolute cinch.

 Grill gloves product image